amir-nadav/-merdaf/README.md

-# a trivia game that you can play from different devices
+#A trivia game that you can play from different devices